nirmalkochu/Terraform-Jenkins-CI-CD-AKS-Deployment/README.md

 Project Title:
-CI/CD Pipeline for the deployment of the web application using the CI/CD tools and Azure Cloud.
+CI/CD Pipeline for the AKS deployment of the web application using the CI/CD tools and Azure Cloud.

 Project Description: